WHU - Startseite | Logo

 The pre-master module provides foundational concepts and principles across key business topics, helping you build a solid foundation, refresh prior knowledge, or deepen your understanding of certain business topics.
 The pre-master module courses are delivered entirely online, providing a self-paced learning experience.

-The following courses are mandatory for MiB students without a business background:
+The following courses are mandatory for Master in International Business students without a business background:

 • Foundations of Management